I am terrified of the thought of flying. I am terrified of the thought of boarding a plane. I am so terrified; I fear booking a flight abroad.

 You can also read how Fear-Busters helped Julie conquer her fear of flying here: http://mojomums.co.uk/review-of-fear-busters-by-julie/

 ‘Lauren was recommended to me to help me overcome my fear of flying.
-I only ever really travelled when I was younger and they were always terrible long haul journeys where I felt a pit of anxiety in my gut and awful motion sickness.
-As a result, I didn’t fly until my mid 20s and even though they were short haul flights, I was petrified and taking sedatives to help calm my nerves but this had little affect.
-I can’t thank Lauren enough, after seeing her for a handful of sessions, I travelled on my honeymoon and had a really enjoyable 12 hour flight both there and back.
+I only ever really travelled when I was younger and they were always terrible long-haul journeys where I felt a pit of anxiety in my gut and awful motion sickness.
+As a result, I didn’t fly until my mid 20s and even though they were short haul flights, I was petrified and taking sedatives to help calm my nerves but this had little effect.
+I can’t thank Lauren enough, after seeing her for a handful of sessions, I travelled on my honeymoon and had a really enjoyable 12-hour flight both there and back.
 I was able to move around plane and eat the food provided (2 things I have never been able to do), as well as stay awake and watching TV when I would normally sleep off the journey.
 Not only did Lauren help with my fear of flying but she got to the root of what it was and helped me through it.
-As I was seeing her just before my wedding she even gave me techniques for the duration of my wedding week which kept me calm and I thoroughly enjoyed every moment without any stress in the lead up to the wedding as a result.
+As I was seeing her just before my wedding, she even gave me techniques for the duration of my wedding week which kept me calm and I thoroughly enjoyed every moment without any stress in the lead up to the wedding as a result.
 Her techniques are very powerful but so simple and effective that I can use them whenever I feel I need too.
 She was so supportive and kept in touch throughout and even checked up on me after flying!
 She is kind natured person and really connects with you in ways you wouldn’t think were possible.
 I don’t have any anxiety towards flying anymore and she has generally removed what causes that feeling in other situations also.
-I was sceptical of the tapping method at first but when I started to see the results I was astonished.
+I was skeptical of the tapping method at first but when I started to see the results I was astonished.
 I feel like I have a new lease of life and can visit the world.
 I would highly recommend her.
 Thanks Lauren’.